Where Your Bright Ideas Build Strong Companies

 Legal Guide for Foreign Investors

-Foreign investors are entitled to establish either a Joint Stock Company (JSC) or a Limited Liability Company (LLC) in Türkiye.
-Incorporation procedures are carried out efficiently and transparently through the Trade Registry Offices.
-Capital requirements, governance obligations, and liability structures vary depending on the chosen company type.
+Foreign investors can establish either a Joint Stock Company (JSC) or a Limited Liability Company (LLC) in Türkiye.
+The incorporation process runs through the Trade Registry Offices and is generally efficient and transparent.
+Capital requirements, governance structures, and liability rules differ between the two types — so choosing the right one from the outset matters.

 2. Foreign Investment Legislation